Kashinoga/dotcom/tldr/nonprofit/why-food-bank-money-donation.md

 tags: [tldr, nonprofit]
 ---

+# Why should I make a money donation to food banks?

+# tl;dr

-tl;dr: Food banks have connections that allow them to stretch a dollar more than a typical consumer could.
+Food banks have connections that allow them to stretch a dollar more than a typical consumer could.

 # References
 - Feeding America: https://www.feedingamerica.org/hunger-blog/donating-food-food-bank-consider-cash-instead-canned-goods